 The founder Margaret Rudkin had a son who was asthmatic and had an allergy to commercially baked products that contained preservatives and artificial ingredients.
 He would have terrible reactions when he ate the bread sold in their town’s local bakery, so she decided to make her own bread without additives.
 The son’s doctor saw an immediate improvement in her son’s allergies after making the switch to home baked bread and started to recommend her bread to his patients with asthma.
 He eventually convinced Margaret to sell the baked goods to small grocers throughout the area.
 She named the company after her family’s farm – “Pepperidge.”
 Her baked goods became very popular especially after she visited Europe to discover what is known as the Milano cookie and Goldfish cracker from Switerzerland and brought it back to the states to sell her own licensed version.
 Campbell Soup bought her company in 1961 and Margaret continued as the head of the company until she died in 1967.
 I am not sure when Campbell Soup completely destroyed the integrity and quality of her products – but looking at the ingredients in Pepperidge Farm products today, there is NO WAY these ingredients would be considered natural, free of artificial ingredients, additives and preservatives, like Margaret originally intended for her products.

-Case and point – Gold Fish is being sued right now for misleading labeling and false advertising.
+Case in point – Gold Fish is being sued right now for misleading labeling and false advertising.
 On the label of Gold Fish it states “Natural” and “No Artificial Preservatives,” however, the product is made with genetically engineered ingredients (GMOs) – namely canola or soybean oil.
 How can a company claim something is natural when they are using ingredients made in a laboratory?
 Remember there is nothing natural about taking DNA, a virus or bacteria from one species and inserting it into another.
 GMOs are man made, not tested for long term human safety and pose disastrous consequences to our water, land and the entire food supply.

 I’ve been quoted before saying that I think Gold Fish is one of the most dangerous products on supermarket shelves.
 The reason I say this is because they are so friendly, unassuming, “made with smiles” and look “natural” enough for millions of families to feed them to themselves and their children.
 In actuality, they are nothing more than refined white flour colored with annatto, made with GMO oils and a certain special ingredient called “autolyzed yeast” that is actually a hidden form of MSG.
 This ingredient is probably the most disastrous because it stimulates the brain cells to remember a taste, make you want more and enhance the flavor of something that would other wise not taste as addicting.
 This is the first cracker that millions of children eat… and this has to stop.